 ICK: Most of the Chi Kung in our system is of a hard nature, but there are soft Chi Kung trainings as well.
 The Swimming Dragons Form, taught at a higher level, is a soft Chi Kung form.

-CL: Sifu, what weapons are taught as part of the Chow Gar system?
+Combat: Sifu, what weapons are taught as part of the Chow Gar system?

 ICK: Chow Gar has many weapons included as part of the advanced trainings.
 We have pole, broadsword, butterfly knives, sai, and kwan.